nadineloepfe/hedera_sdk_python/README.md

 ## Usage

-Below are examples of how to use the SDK for creating tokens, associating them with accounts, and transferring tokens (also see 'examples' directiory)
+Below are examples of how to use the SDK for creating tokens, associating them with accounts, and transferring or deleting tokens (also see 'examples' directiory)

 ### Creating an Account